 Child Development Center

 The Child Development Center at Northeast Iowa Community College has been in existence on the Calmar Campus since 1978 and in Peosta since 1982.
-Children between the ages of six weeks and twelve years of age may enroll at the Child Development Center on a first-come, first-serve basis.
+Children between the ages of six weeks and eight years of age may enroll at the Child Development Center on a first-come, first-serve basis.

 One of the strengths of the Child Development Center is its professional staff; they have have been selected for their knowledge of child development, interpersonal skills and willingness and dedication to the field of early childhood education, as well as their sense of wonder.